iTalantaAcademy-kakuma-1/home/vocabulary/vocabulary.md

 3 Cloning, is a process of copy/pasting someone repository in your local machine

 4 Forking, copy/pasting someone repository to your github account

+5 user/stories, this are elements about a product or service in accordance with user perspectives such as:

+        Roles
+        What
+        Why